dmKavana/dmKavana/README.md

 # ✈️ About Me
-> I'm a passionate Java developer specializing in building web applications using Spring and Hibernate.
-With a strong foundation in backend development, I strive to create efficient and scalable solutions.
+> I'm a passionate Data Analyst with a knowledge in SQL, Advanced Excel, Statistical Analysis, and Automation.  .
-* 🔭 I'm currently working on enhancing my skills in microservices architecture
+* 🔭 I'm currently enhancing my skills in Advanced Python
-+ 💬 Ask me about Spring, Hibernate, Java, RESTful APIs and MySQL.
++ 💬 Ask me about SQL, DBMS, Advanced Excel and Statistical Analysis.
 - 📫 How to reach me: kavanadm05@gmail.com

 # Skills
-- Java
-- JDBC
-- Hibernate
-- Spring Boot
-- MySQL
+- SQL
-- Html
+- Excel
-- CSS
+- Power BI
-- JavaScript
+- Statistics
-- Version Control
+- DBMS
 - Git

 # 📊 GiHub Stats